FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: From to

-\textbf{Mapping between the feasible solutions.} Next we define a mapping to obtain a feasible solution $T$ to $\cL$ given a feasible solution $S$ to $\cI$, and vice-versa.
-First consider a feasible solution $S$ to $\cI$.
+\textbf{Mapping between the feasible solutions.} Next we define mappings to obtain a feasible solution $(T,R)$ to $\cL$ given a feasible solution $(S,R)$ to $\cI$, and vice versa.
+First consider a feasible solution $(S,R)$ to $\cI$.
 For each $X_i \in \cX$ and for each $x \in S \cap X_i$, choose a distinct copy $(x,i,j)$ from $F_{i,j}$ and add it to $T$.
-Since $S$ is feasible to $\cI$, we have that $T$ is feasible to $\cL$.
-Conversely, consider a feasible solution $T$ to $\cL$.
+Since $(S,R)$ is feasible to $\cI$, we have that $(T,R)$ is feasible to $\cL$.
+Conversely, consider a feasible solution $(T,R)$ to $\cL$.
 For each selected facility copy $(x,i,j) \in T$, choose its original point $x \in X$ and add it to $S$ (removing duplicates).
 Since each group $F_{i,j}$ contributes to at most one facility in $T$, we have that $|S \cap X_i| \le k_i$, since there are $k_i$ many groups $F_{i,j}$ corresponding to $X_i$.
-Therefore, $S$ is a feasible solution to $\cL$.
-For a feasible solution $S$ to $\cI$, we say the feasible solution $T$ to $\cL$ obtained using this mapping as the \emph{image of $S$ in $\cL$}, and vice-versa.
+Therefore, $(S,R)$ is a feasible solution to $\cL$.
+For a feasible solution $(S,R)$ to $\cI$, we say the feasible solution $(T,R)$ to $\cL$ obtained using this mapping as the \emph{image of $(S,R)$ in $\cL$}, and vice versa (by breaking ties arbitrary among the duplicate copies).

-We have the following simple observation. \begin{observation} For a feasible solution $S$ to $\cI$ and its image $T$ in $\cL$, it holds that $d'(p,T) = d(p,S)$ for every $p \in C$.
-Similarly, for a feasible solution $T$ to $\cL$ and its image $S$ in $\cI$, it holds that $d(p,S) = d'(p,T)$ for every $p \in C$. \end{observation} The proof follows due to the above mapping.
-Formally, every $p \in C (=X)$, we have that

-\textbf{Cost guarantee.} Consider $T$ obtained from the above mapping on a feasible solution $S$ to $\cI$.
-Then, we have

-where the second equality follows from~\Cref{obs:feasmap} and the fact that $C=X$.
-The same analysis goes through when considering feasible solution $T$ to $\cL$ and its image $S$ in $\cI$.